nottrobin/maas-docs/en/manage-cli-common.md

 See [Subnet management](installconfig-network-subnet-management.md).

-## Create a reserved IP range
+<h2 id="heading--create-a-reserved-ip-range">Create a reserved IP range</h2>

-See [Concepts and terms](intro-concepts.md#ip-ranges) for an explanation of the two kinds of reserved IP ranges MAAS uses.
+See [Concepts and terms](intro-concepts.md#heading--ip-ranges) for an explanation of the two kinds of reserved IP ranges MAAS uses.

 To create a range of dynamic IP addresses that will be used by MAAS for node enlistment, commissioning, and possibly deployment: